Should you hire a contractor, or a handyman?

 Tips:

 • Have a list of all your projects handy before you call someone.
-Once your pro is on site, have him price each project separately, then together as a whole.
+Once your pro is on-site, have him price each project separately, then together as a whole.
 Depending on the work involved, you may be able to save money having him tackle at least a few things all at once.

 • Ask your handyman what he specializes in.
 Engage him in conversation.
 A good handyman should know a lot about many different things, but you can be sure he is an expert at only a few.
 Spending a little time up front with him can go a long way.
 He likely knows other handymen who can take up his slack where he needs it.

-Contracting brokers are another option for you.
-They are like salesmen who work for a lot of different companies.
-When you call a good contracting broker, he will assess your need and find the right company for the job you need done.
-He gets paid a commission from the contracting company as though he were on their sales force, after the job is complete.
-Some brokers simply point at the right company for you.
-Others work more like a consultant and service provider.
-Those really are the best kind.
 They know it’s in their best interest to make sure you are happy with both the level of service and the finished project and work with you in every aspect of the job.
 Using a broker should not cost you any extra money and can alleviate much of the task load.